Ricardomol/pazdera.github.io/_posts/2015-11-23-release-checklist.md

 ## Ready, set, release!

-With all these boxes ticked your project is well set to sail the high seas of open code.
+With all these boxes ticked your project is well set to sail the high seas of open source.
 Don't worry if you can't do all of them -- every little helps.

 And when you finally get the first contributor, don't forget to celebrate: